mobehnas/Progressive-Web-Applications-PWA--Budget-Tracker/README.md

 ## Future Development Plans :
 <b>Future enhancements to this app include:</b>
--use IndexedDB for offline functionality
+ - use IndexedDB for offline functionality
--Application be deployed to Heroku
+ - Application be deployed to Heroku

  ## Repository:
   * The URL of the deployed application: https://github.com/mobehnas/Progressive-Web-Applications-PWA--Budget-Tracker